• Overview

 The first settlers were mercenaries, blacksmiths, and oathbreakers seeking redemption through labor.
 Under the command of General Myrrhos the Tempered, they built the floating city into an arsenal for the gods’ mortal armies.
 When Olympus withdrew its direct hand from mortal wars, Locria remained — now self-governed, its forges running still, its contracts written in blood and bronze.

-During the War of Falling Stars, the Bastion supplied half the continent’s weapons and hired out entire legions of the Skyhosts.
+During the War of Falling Stars, the Bastion supplied half the continent’s weapons and hired out its formidable Iron Legions.
 Its forges burned for a decade without pause, fueled by the divine furnaces below.
-When the war ended, the seas around it were choked with drifting ash and metallic silt, giving rise to the proverb: “The Bastion forges victory, then forgets who paid.”
+When the war ended, the seas around it were choked with drifting ash and metallic silt, giving rise to the proverb: “The Bastion forges victory, then forgets who paid”.

 Legends claim that deep within the Divine Crucible, the central furnace, still sleeps a spark of Hephaestus himself — the Anvil Flame, a consciousness of molten light that speaks in dreams to the smiths of Locria.
 When angered, it roars through the chimneys, turning night to day for miles around.
 When appeased, the forge’s fires burn blue — a sign that the city’s debts to the gods are, for the moment, paid.

 Despite its martial grandeur, the Bastion’s heart is transactional, not sacred.
 It sells faith to the highest bidder: mercenary oaths, divine-blessed arms, and the promise of victory in writing.
-Even the gods are said to keep ledgers here, hidden among the arsenals, their celestial debts measured not in gold but in souls redeemed by steel.
+Even the gods are said to keep ledgers here, hidden among the arsenals, their celestial debts measured not in gold but in oaths of service and honor kept.

 ⚖️ Government and Power